JONSASSE/432-2018/assignments/hw1/README.md

 Build a Table 1 to compare the subjects in practice A to the subjects in practice B on the following nine variables: age, race, Hispanic ethnicity, sex, primary insurance, body mass index, BMI category, and systolic and diastolic blood pressure.
 Make the Table as well as you can within R, and display the result as part of your HTML file. **Include a description of the results of your Table 1 that does not exceed 100 words, using complete English sentences**.

 - Be sure that your table specifies the number of subjects in each practice.
 - Note that you'll have to deal with some missingness in the data, in an appropriate way.
 Be sure to specify what you did with the missing data (and how much you had to deal with) in a footnote to the table.
+I would just list the notes as a bulleted list in the Markdown file, and never leave Markdown during the entire enterprise.
+It's not usually appropriate to report results that include imputation in a Table 1, so I expect the best choice is to build a note specifying the amount of missing data.
 - Be sure, too, to make reasoned choices about whether means and standard deviations or instead medians and quartiles are more appropriate displays for the quantitative variables, and whether or not to use exact tests for categorical ones.
 Include your reasons in a footnote to the table.
 - Note that body mass index (BMI) and BMI category are not supplied in the data, although you do have height and weight. **So, you'll have to calculate the BMI and add it to the data set.** If you don't know the formula for BMI, you have Google to help you figure it out.
 - For BMI categories, use the four groups specified in the [How is BMI interpreted for Adults section of this description](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html) of Adult BMI by the Centers for Disease Control. **Again, you'll need to use your calculated BMI values and then create the categories in your data set, and you'll need to figure out a way to accurately get each subject into the correct category.**